 Please note that this information applies to the College Refund Policy, not to refunds from overpayments on an account.
 Please click here for information on student refunds.

-Based on this calculation, the college determines the amount of unearned financial aid and is responsible for returning any portion necessary to the appropriate financial aid programs.
-Repayment is made to the federal programs in the following order: Unsubsidized Federal Direct Loan, Federal Perkins Loan, Federal Plus Loan, Federal Pell Grant, and Federal Supplemental Educational Opportunity Grant.
-Any remaining credit balances are returned to the state, and then to institutional and student resources.
+Based on the calculation, the College determines the amount of financial aid that is unearned and is responsible for returning any portion necessary to the appropriate financial aid programs.
+Repayment is made to the federal programs in the following order: Unsubsidized Direct Loan, Subsidized Direct Loan, Federal PLUS Loan, Federal Pell Grant and Federal Supplemental Educational Opportunity Grant (SEOG).
+Any remaining credit balances will then be returned to the state, institutional and student resources, in that order.

 Please note withdrawal from the College could result in a balance owed to the College for federal aid that must be returned to the above programs.

 Examples of refund policies are available upon request.
 Regular withdrawal/leave of absence processes begin with Kayla Hollins in the Office of Student Persistence in Mark Hopkins Hall.
 Any medical withdrawals/leave of absences will contact Patrick Connelly in Student Affairs.
 These forms must be completed and validated by the Registrar’s Office for the withdrawal or leave to be considered official.